countable-web/open-source-corporation/README.md

 ## Business by Sunlight
 The intention of this project is to maximize transparency at Countable while it is small.
 If we grow, it may be more difficult to introduce a culture of transparency at a later stage.
 This assumes a hypotheses about building transparency into our company:
-  1. Secrets have a cost to the organization because everyone must focus on managing information access rather than other, business activities which create value.
+  1. Secrets have a cost to the organization because everyone must focus on managing information access rather than other business activities (which create net value unlike hiding information).
   2. Transparency creates trust.
 Secrets create stress, create mistrust, and consume energy to store.
   3. Transparency will drive the business to follow processes which are aligned with the interests of our stakeholders and the public.